 68. Remove urine stains

 Wash the carpet with mild soap and water, rinse and blot as dry as possible.
-Saturate the area with a one-to-three mix of vinegar and water and allow to stand for 10 minutes, then blot.
+Saturate the area with a 1-to-3 mix of vinegar and water and allow to stand for 10 minutes, then blot.

 69. Think inside the box

 After emptying and washing the cat box, add half an inch or so of vinegar.
 After 20 minutes, rinse well and dry before adding fresh litter.

 Vinegar and a nylon scrubber can remove mineral deposits from the glass.

 Spray pets with a 50/50 vinegar and water solution (cover their eyes!) to discourage fleas and ticks.
 This may be easier said than done, especially with cats.

 Deter cats from attacking couches and chairs by spraying on a little full-strength white vinegar.